The force behind the team at Lawmen Racing, Inc.

 Unfortunately we have crashed our cars at full speed, but with our safety equipment, we've always been able to walk away with nothing more than a few scratches and bruises.

 David’s primary job is in Law Enforcement, working for an exclusive city along the Lake Michigan shore north of Chicago, IL.
-Chasing bad guys is what he was used to until he decided to try his skills at being chased by race car drivers on the local short tracks of Illinois and Wisconsin.
+Chasing bad guys is what he was used to until he decided to try his skills at being chased by fellow race car drivers on the local short tracks of the Midwest.

-David has been active in the world of racing for over a decade.
+David has been active in the world of racing for 19 years.
 In 1994 he started with CMR (Cerer/Manzella Racing), driving a Mini-Modified Sprint Car which competed for three years on the dirt track at the Wilmot Speedway in Southeast Wisconsin.
 He then started his own team in 1997 called CPM Racing (Cerer Performance Motorsports) and raced a Legends Car primarily at the Lake Geneva, WI and Rockford, IL Speedways.
 During these formative years he gained experience in team ownership, driving race cars and working with numerous sponsors not only to build his team but also to promote their businesses.
-David was sidelined in 2003 with a work- related injury when his crew chief Erik Gehrke accepted the call to drive the # 75 Legends Car for the season.

-In 2006, David decided that he couldn’t just sit back and watch racing so he joined forces with Erik to form Lawmen Racing, Inc. He now pilots the # 7 Chevy Super Cup car while continuing to assist in obtaining sponsorship for the team.
-His ability to obtain sponsorships over the years has led to the development of the Lawmen Racing sponsorship package and consultation service which he and Erik offer to help other race teams in their pursuits.
+In 2006, David decided he couldn’t just sit back and watch racing so he joined forces with Erik to form Lawmen Racing, Inc. He now pilots the # 7 Chevy Super Cup car while continuing to assist in obtaining sponsorship for the team.
+His ability to obtain sponsorships over the years has led to the development of the Lawmen Racing sponsorship package and consultation service which he offers to help other race teams in their pursuits.

-Anthony works hard helping David setup and prepare the race car for every event.
+Anthony works hard helping David prepare and setup the race car for every event.
 He also enjoys recording the action by taking photos and movies of the night’s activities to be used in Lawmen Racing’s social media sites.
 We are glad to have Tony on board to help the team get to victory lane.
+Anthony attends Antioch High School and enjoys working on building sets for the schools many school plays.

-Jennifer has had plenty of experience spotting for her dad's Super Cup cars over the past few seasons and will continue to guide David to victory in 2013.
+Jennifer has had plenty of experience spotting for her dad's Super Cup cars over the past few seasons and will continue to guide David to victory in 2014.
+She attends Antioch High School and will soon be off pursuing her legal degree in college.

 minicup mini cup supercup super cup racing